Autumn Term 2019

-In our Design Technology unit this term we will become boat builders, looking at the designs of boats around the world and making decisions on the types of materials and designs we could use for our own model.
-We will then develop ways of testing our design to ensure that it is capable of being fit for purpose.
+In our Design Technology unit this term we will become bridge builders, looking at the designs of bridges around the world and making decisions on the types of materials and designs we could use for our own model.
+We will then develop ways of testing our design to ensure that they are being fit for purpose.

 Beginning with a refresher on considering the importance of e-safety, the children will move on to improving their computing skills.
 We are using a range of software and apps to improve the way we write sequences of instructions to achieve a given result.
 In particular we are using a piece of software called Scratch which allows us to become computer programmers and create animations and even mini-computer games.